WristRoute is a standalone Apple Watch GPS app for hiking, biking,

 Outside of the continental United States a map based on

 displayed under the cursor.
-Note that since the Apple Watch does not
+(Note that prior to Apple Watch Series 5 the hardware does not

-have a compass, it uses successive GPS positions to determine your
+have a compass, so the software uses successive GPS positions to determine this

 heading.
 Consequently, the arrow is most accurate when your recent